delacruzjardon/demoshardingmanual/README.md

 ---------------------------------------------
 # Demo sharding automatic

-1.- Install docker and tomodo (check step 1 and 2 from Demo sharding Manual) (Only if you didn't run previously)
+1.- Install Docker and Tomodo (check step 1 and 2 from Demo sharding Manual) (Only if you didn't run previously)

 2.- Connect to mongos with mongosh ( mongosh 'mongodb://localhost:27018' )